sassoftware/sas-viya-sdk-js/documentation/docs/getting-started.md

 The SAS Visual Analytics SDK requires the use of cookies to handle authentication with the SAS Viya Logon service.
 Browsers require that the response setting the cookie explicitly enable cross-site cookies by setting `samesite=none` on the response header.
 This is not the default for SAS Viya and must be configured in order to support the SDK.
 The `sameSite` configuration option in the `sas.commons.web.security.cookies` definition should be set to `None`, and should be applied globally to all services.
 See <a target="_blank" href="https://documentation.sas.com/?cdcId=sasadmincdc&cdcVersion=default&docsetId=calconfigref&docsetTarget=p1fejrlg8b007jn1krvvwzy5q7tn.htm#p0xav129qcxrytn14y2d8rnhdrlm">SAS Help Center</a> for more information.

+Note: If you have enabled settings that block cookies in your web browser, then the VA SDK cannot authenticate with SAS Viya.
+Check your settings to make sure your web browser allows third-party cookies.

 #### HTTPS
 It is also a requirement that SAS Viya be accessed using the HTTPS protocol in order for web browsers to allow cross-site cookies to be set by SAS Viya.
 This requires that TLS (Transport Layer Security) be enabled on your SAS Viya deployment.
 See <a target="_blank" href="https://documentation.sas.com/?cdcId=sasadmincdc&cdcVersion=default&docsetId=calencryptmotion&docsetTarget=n1bktkey9qb5z0n14fji0ss0b453.htm#p11136ylabo3k1n1rwctv2xrn8js">SAS Help Center</a> for more information.